domidex01/domidex01/README.md

 ## How I work

-**Design first, then code.** &nbsp;·&nbsp; If it doesn't feel good in Figma it won't feel good shipped.
+**Design first, then code.**  ·  If it's wrong in Figma, it's wrong everywhere downstream — just more expensive.

-**Types are documentation.** &nbsp;·&nbsp; Zod at the boundary, TypeScript everywhere else.
+**Types are documentation.**  ·  Zod at the boundary, TypeScript in the core.
+If a comment is needed to explain a type, the type is wrong.

-**Agents should remember.** &nbsp;·&nbsp; Memory tiered, prompts cached, tokens compressed.
-Everything else is a leaky abstraction.
+**Agents should remember.**  ·  Tier the memory, cache the prompts, compress the tokens.
+An agent that forgets is a chatbot with extra steps.

-**Motion with intent.** &nbsp;·&nbsp; GSAP for drama, Framer for feedback, CSS for the rest.
+**Motion with intent.**  ·  GSAP for drama, Framer for feedback, CSS for the rest.
+If it isn't earning its frames, it's costing them.

 ---